Today is May 19, 2013

 Rabbi Benjamin Hecht

 Question: How do Jewish values apply to this question, which appeared in the New York Times Magazine, Ethicist column.
 I am a single woman in my mid-20s.
 I recently learned from my dear friend that she has developed a longtime pattern of cheating on her husband of five years.
 I understand cheating happens for various reasons - but if I remain friends with her, am I condoning her ongoing behavior?
-If I am "anti-compulsive-cheating," do I therefore have to be "anti-her"?
+If I am "anti-compulsive-cheating," do I therefore have to be "anti-her?"
 I value many aspects of our friendship, but don't see her (or my) views on philandering ever changing.
 What is the Jewish response to this?

 Click here to view all of the answers for this question.